DylanVann/react-fast-image/README.md

 - Async decoding:
     - Uses `decoding=async` on the element.
     - Uses `img.decode()` when creating the element if available.
+- Supports HTML5 video GIFS.
+- Works for users with JS disabled when SSR is used.
+    - This will also render a `<noscript>` tag.

 ### Async Decoding